rtiangha/SiEd-Dana/README.md

 ## Instructions
 To install SiEd-Dana, just download the latest PRC file and use your favourite Palm desktop sofware to copy the file over to your AlphaSmart Dana.
 If you want to hack around with the source or build your own PRC you'll need the PRC-Tools package and a copy of Palm OS 5 SDK R3 or R4, Palm Desktop SDK 5.4, and a copy of the AlphaSmart Dana SDK.

 Using SiEd-Dana is pretty self explanatory.
 All commands have a keyboard equivalent (listed in the menus).
 Documents auto-save on exiting the application.
-There is a simple User Guide if you need it.

 ## Features